 The module supports the roles of Crypto Officer and User.
 The CO role is fulfilled by the wireless LAN controller on the network that the module communicates with, and performs routine management and configuration services, including loading session keys and zeroization of the module.
+Role-based authentication is supported by the module.
 The User role is fulfilled by wireless clients.
 The module does not support a maintenance role.